Fodilahy-mena/Birthday-Database/readme.md

 First of all I will be going a little bit more about the `displayPeople()` function which has the most of the main idea about this project.

-1. Ok..., umm - inside the `handleAddBirthday()` function, I utilized a `e.target.closest()` methode to check if a user click on a button that has an `add` class and if that is true, apply this `addBirthday()`.
+1. Inside the `handleAddBirthday()` function, I utilized a `e.target.closest()` methode to check if a user click on a button that has an `add` class and if that is true, apply this `addBirthday()`.
 Then listen for a click event on the window to handle this `handleAddBirthday()` function in line 335.
     1. In the `addBirthday()` function, there is a form inputs that require some values from the user and push taht values to the fetched `people.json` if the user submit the form.
 Otherwise it dosen't do anything when user click on cancel button but destroying the form - form that behaves like a prompt.
 2. This `displayList` function from line 131 to 212 is displaying the data from fetched `people.json` to html file.
 A map() methode is used here to access each component of each person to a list.
 But in my case I used table rows instead of list items - just a matter of html and css prefference.
     1. Since date.fns is not really accessible for me, I used js new Date() trick to get the how old the person is and how many days left before their upcoming birthday.
 It does a little bit with it but it is right.